alirezanet/Gridify/docs/guide/README.md

 ## How It Works

-To better illustrate how a Gridify works, I have prepared a few examples.
+To better illustrate how Gridify works, I have prepared a few examples.

 Be sure to check out these examples
 - [Using Gridify in API Controllers](../example/api-controller.md)